Greywater Action- For a Sustainable Water Culture

 In 1999 we named ourselves the “Guerrilla Greywater Girls” as a tongue-in-cheek response to a draconian California plumbing code that discouraged the simple, low-tech greywater systems we promote.
 A few years later we changed our name to the “Greywater Guerrillas”, to reflect the multi-gendered composition of our collaborators.
 As we worked more closely with government agencies and regulators, and began collaborating with A Single Drop in countries where “guerrillas” has violent implications, we searched for a name that would represent our goals and strategies to a diverse and international audience.
 In 2009, we chose a new name— Greywater Action- For a Sustainable Water Culture—for our appropriate technology education projects.

 Laura Allen is a founding member of Greywater Action and has spent the past 15 years exploring low-tech, urban,sustainable water solutions.
-She is the lead author of the San Francisco Graywater Design Guidelines for Outdoor Irrigation, and authored The Water-Wise Home: How to Conserve and Reuse Water in Your Home and Landscape (Storey Press, 2015).
+She is the lead author of the San Francisco Graywater Design Guidelines for Outdoor Irrigation, and authored The Water-Wise Home: How to Conserve and Reuse Water in Your Home and Landscape (Storey Press, 2015) and Greywater, Green Landscape (2017).
 She has a BA in environmental science, a teaching credential, and a master’s degree in education.
 Laura leads classes and workshops on rainwater harvesting, greywater reuse, and composting toilets.
 Laura has presented widely on greywater reuse, including at the Water Smart Innovations Conference, Bioneers, California Environmental Health Association conference, and California Landscape Contractors Association conference.
-She’s participated in state greywater code developments in California and Washington State and was on a committee to write a draft composting toilet code for IAPMO.
+She’s participated in state greywater code developments in California and Washington State and is on the technical advisory committee for IAPMO’s Water Efficiency Standard (We-Stand).
 Laura was featured in an Ask This Old House episode on greywater and was the 2014 recipient of the Silicon Valley Water Conservation Award of Water Champion.

 Christina Bertea served a 4 year apprenticeship in Local 159, Plumbers and Steamfitters and was the first woman admitted in the program.
 She designed and built a passive solar urban infill rammed earth cottage with radiant heat, taught plumbing at AND’s construction education center in West Oakland, which had classes work on Habitat for Humanity houses in East Oakland.
 She became a contractor in 1996 and has plumbed quite a few “alternative” houses, including straw bale and rammed earth.
 She is also interested in the spiritual aspects of water, and creates fountains and water features.